Leandro-Gehlen/PP-Scratchpay-Challenge/README.md

 - First I´ve configured husky to run eslint , prettier and jest on each commit.
 - At the beginning I´ve tried to make this application with TDD.
 With strict mode on and because I don´t have practice with it, I´ve got stucked.
 - So, I´ve decided to build a decoupled and testable application using Clean Architecture first.
-- Made end to end tests with insominia and the application worked as expected.
+- Made end to end tests with insominia and the application worked as expected.(Images folder)
 - The design patterns applied: factory, strategy, adapter and repository patterns.
 - I didn´t make pagination because without a database I will not be able to create a repository to execute each query as I´d like.
 Both cursor and off-set pagination needs a connection with database to be done.
 Also, I didn´t have time to mock an offset one.
 - What I did was to add an ID starting with 1 on each response object inside the array, that might help pagination.